mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 wf_Seismogram_id for TimeSeries and Seismogram data respectively.

 Data marked dead are handled specially.
 For such data the sample data will be throw away.
-The Metadata for dead data are saved in the elog collection document associated with the datum as a subdocument accessible with the key "tombstone".
+The Metadata for dead data are saved in a separate collection with the colorful name `cemetery`.
+The
+Metadata associated with the datum is saved as a subdocument accessible with the key "tombstone".
 That provides a simple query mechanism to show only the most serious errors from a processing run.
 Specifically, this code fragment will print all error messages associated with